Published on

 Thermistor legs ready for soldering

-The Arduino board has several analog inputs, that require a varying voltage.
+The Arduino board has several analogue inputs that require a varying voltage.
 This voltage needs to change as a function of the resistance of the thermistor.
-The best way I know to achieve this is with a voltage divider:
+The classic approach is a voltage divider:

 Circuit diagram of voltage divider

-As the resistance of the thermistor changes, so does the voltage ‘XV’.
-This value is read by the Arduino board, and then in software I map this to colour.
+As the resistance of the thermistor changes, so does the voltage 'XV'.
+This value is read by the Arduino board, and then in software the reading is mapped to colour.
 The thermistor is hidden near the LED, next to the wool of the jacket, and so it tends to get very warm very quickly.

 Here's another detail of the wiring to the thermistor: